leonardofaria/leonardofaria.net/content/posts/2016/08/06/serving-raw-files-directly-from-github.md

 https://rawgit.com/USER/REPOSITORY/BRANCH/file.html
 ```

 The advantage of using RawGit over Github Pages is that RawGit works with all branches, while Github Pages requires a gh-pages branch.
-Last not the least, the [source code](https://github.com/rgrove/rawgit) of this solution is also available in Github.
+Last not the least, the <A href="https://github.com/rgrove/rawgit">source code</A> of this solution is also available in Github.